bakaoh/solidity-dkim/README.md

 - Support `rsa-sha1` and `rsa-sha256` signature algorithms
 - Implement both canonicalization algorithms (`simple`, `relaxed`)
-- Support the signature schemes by Gmail, Yahoo, ProtonMail
+- Support the signature schemes by Gmail, Yahoo, ProtonMail, Outlook
 - Gas cost under 3 million gas

 The contract receive raw email as input and return number of success verifications along with the last success domain or the last fail status (if there's no success).